hbhz-zcy/key_display/readme.md

 Specially,you may everytimely remember "safety_key": "f12".

 ---
+v 0.2 config.json could choose whether always on the top or not.
-There's a bug if keying safety_key continuously,results finally moving to the direction of offset(x,y).But not planned to fix.
+v 0.1 There's a bug if keying safety_key continuously,results finally moving to the direction of offset(x,y).But not planned to fix.